 In fiscal 2013, the Foundation provided a \$10,000,000 advance on future grants to the Hospital to support the operations of LTRI drawn from the Endowment Fund, as permitted by the endowment agreement and granted through the General Fund.
 In fiscal 2020, an additional \$4,000,000 advance was made to the Restricted Fund and was granted to the Hospital to support LTRI operations.
 These amounts will be repaid to the Endowment Fund through future donations and annual surpluses.
-As at March 31, 2024, the remaining balance to be repaid is \$1,273,904 (2023 - \$2,762,726).
+As at March 31, 2025, the remaining balance to be repaid was nil (2024 - \$1,273,904).